davelandry/missionnutrition/_services/followup.md

 order: 5
 ---

-Follow-Up Counseling and Coaching is conducted online or over the telephone after an Initial or Family Assessment and Goals Session is completed.
+Follow-Up sessions occur after an Initial or Family Assessment and Goals Session is completed.
+You may select 30 or 60 minute sessions, based on your needs.
 This time is dedicated to:

 * Progress Check-Ins: Overcome "hang ups", stay accountable, and measure success
 * Menu Planning: Work with your RD to develop custom, easy-to-follow "roadmaps"